Natalia Korolevska: Political career

-On 17 January 2015 (during the War in Donbas) the Prosecutor General's Office of Ukraine launched an investigation into Korolevska's alleged involvement in funding separatism.
+On 17 January 2015 (during the war in Donbas) the Prosecutor General's Office of Ukraine launched an investigation into Korolevska's alleged involvement in funding separatism.

 Korolevska was re-elected, placed 4th on the party list of Opposition Platform — For Life this time, in the 2019 Ukrainian parliamentary election.
 Her husband Yuriy Solod was also re-elected in constituency No. 47 for the same party.
 Ukrainian journalists discovered that Korolevska failed to disclose her ownership of real estate in Russia's Moscow Oblast for 16 years in a row; in addition, she has allegedly owned real estate and a plot of land in Russia since 2005.

+As a Pro-Russian deputy, Korolevska left Ukraine after full scale Russian invasion.

 In February 2023 Korolevska and her husband Solod asked for the deprivation of their parliamentary mandates for "health and family circumstance."
 On 24 February 2023 parliament withdrew their mandates.

+In December 2022, National Agency on Corruption Prevention revealed that Korolevska had financially enriched herself as a deputy of Rada by almost UAH 50 million and she had deliberately declared dishonest data about his income; her tax declaration in 2020 differed by UAH 3,8 million from the reliable ones.

+In June 2023 Together with National Anti-Corruption Bureau of Ukraine, Specialized Anti-Corruption Prosecutor's Office declared Korolevska wanted in absentia for concealing wealth that is a criminal act according to Part 1 of Article 366-2 of the Criminal Code of Ukraine.

 Political positions

 Korolevska political goal is "to create an efficient, transparent and stable economy" with less Government involvement.
 She claims to stand for political reforms to combat poverty and corruption.
 Korolevska wants to involve the non-government sector more in decision-making.
 She is against re-privatization.